The Visual Opportunity

 Another way to break up the two-column layout and create a more compelling experience is to use the new “Milestones” feature.

-Brands can create Milestones—incorporating pictures and text—for various significant events in their histories.
+various significant events in their histories.
 Check out how the Macy’s Page and the Ford Page use Milestones to visually organize their content and keep users on the Page with great archival photos.

 And The New York Times Page has a wealth of content from which to create Milestones, in both one- and two-column formats.